nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting an event : `/e del `

+Need to remove an event from the calendar?
-Deletes the specified event from the database.
+It will delete the event with the specified `EVENT_INDEX` from the database.

 Format: `/e del EVENT_INDEX`

-* Deletes the event with the specified `EVENT_INDEX`.
-* The index refers to the number before the event's name in the displayed event list.
+* The `INDEX` is the number you see next to the event name in the list
-* The index **must be a positive integer** 1, 2, 3, …​

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
 Deleting an event causes that event to be removed from all participants' list of events which they are involved in.